 3. The licensee has received correspondence from the NRC that transmitted (1) a SL I, II, or III enforcement action that involved discrimination or (2) a confirmatory order that involved discrimination.
 The theme applies only to the sites(s) where the discrimination occurred.

+If the Region documents that the licensee has adequately addressed the SCWE concern identified in the chilling effect letter or enforcement correspondence and concludes it is no longer indicative of current licensee performance during the 18-month review, then the cross-cutting theme no longer exists and does not require documentation as a cross-cutting theme in subsequent assessment letters.

 c.
 Held-Open and Parallel PI Inspection Findings.
 For a held-open inspection finding or parallel PI inspection finding with a CCA, the CCA will be considered as input for cross-cutting theme determination within the 6-month assessment cycle window in which the held-open or parallel finding exists.
 Cross-cutting theme and CCI determinations from previous end-of-cycle reviews are not affected by the start date of the parallel PI finding (and therefore the start date of the CCA).